ThomasTaus/Nest/ReadMe.txt

  --------------
 | Installation |
  --------------
-Download the most recent version in the folder 'Release' and then run the following line in an R-session:
+Click on ‘Clone or download’ to download the whole project (e.g. as ZIP).
+You will find the most recent version in the folder 'Release’.
+To install Nest run the following line in an R-session:

-install.packages("/Path/To/Nest_1.1.4.tar.gz", repos=NULL, type="source")
+install.packages("/Path/To/Nest_1.1.5.tar.gz", repos=NULL, type="source")

  -------